ainsleydev/website/content/insights/optimise-seo/index.md

 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-02-01
+draft: false
 pageColour: white
-keywords: [seo,developer,performance,best-pratices]
 tags:
-  - Development
-  - Go
+  - SEO
-  - fast
+  - Performance
-  - Blogging
+  - Best Practices
-draft: false
 ---

 Go to one of your websites you have developed and turn JavaScript off, does the page still function as it should?
 Is all